daonham/gridflow/readme.txt

 - From your wp-admin > Plugins > Add New > Search "gridflow" > Click install.
 - After plugin is downloaded, click active plugin

+== Screenshots ==

+1. Make beautiful website with GridFlow
+2. Build easily page with New Control
+3. Advanced controls
+4. And more tools with Custom Control

+== Changelog ==

+= 1.0.0 =

+* Released Plugin